jkz1one/PiTV/setup.md

 Expected behavior → auto-pops on text fields, hides afterward, docked bottom, handle visible when idle.

+**I also configured some extra settings with onboard using the GUI before finalizing.** *(I recommend turning off tabet mode if still on and changing the keyboard layout and theme to your liking)*

 4️⃣ Dashboard (Fullscreen HTML)

 Create /home/pitv/dashboard/index.html